FlissLips/RADARNotes/ElectroOptics.md

 So what constitutes and EO System?
 Well, there are 4 main components in each system:

 1. A Sensor
+  - TV and/or IR Camera
 2. Optics (either reflective or refractive)
+  - Reflective (mirrors) or refractive (lenses)
 3. Pointing or stabilisation
+  - Gimballed Sevromechanisms
+  - Mirror Control
 4. Electronics (this includes sightline control, processing and tracking)

 ### Benefits of EO